La-Lojban/lojban.pw/src/md_pages/books/learn-lojban.md

 > **pa da poi ckape zo'u mi djica le nu da na ku fasnu**
 > _There is one dangerous thing: I wish it never happens._

-**da** doesn't imply any particular objects of events, which is often useful:
+**da** doesn't imply any particular objects or events, which is often useful:

 > **xu do tavla su'o da poi na ku slabu do**
 > _Do you talk to someone not familiar to you? (no particular person in mind is described)._